readyready15728/misc/xfce4-on-lubuntu.md

 wanted to perfect.
 So I configured the top panel to be like it was in LXDE (on the bottom), with the following ordering from left to right:

-1. The applications menu
+1. Applications Menu
-2. Desktop pager
+2. Workspace Switcher
-3. Task bar
+3. Window Buttons
-4. A very important separator, transparent and with Expand checked, because the alternative is an an ugly panel all left-justified.
+4. A very important Separator, transparent and with Expand checked, because the alternative is an an ugly panel all left-justified
-5. The tray (apparently called the "notification area")
+5. Notification Area
-6. The clock (in 24 hour mode)
+6. Clock (in 24 hour mode)
-7. And lastly "action buttons" that give the ability to log out, reboot and so on.
+7. Action Buttons (these give the ability to log out, reboot and so on)

 I didn't like the appearance of the first and last items, so I right-clicked to get to Properties in both cases and eliminated the button title in the first